[click here to zip down to the schedule of public events]

 Fascicle 6 presents full details of seven different SAT solvers, ranging from simple algorithms suitable for small problems to state-of-the-art algorithms of industrial strength.
 Many other significant topics also arise in the course of the discussion, such as bounded model checking, the theory of traces, Las Vegas algorithms, phase changes in random processes, the efficient encoding of problems into conjunctive normal form, and the exploitation of global and local symmetries.
 More than 500 exercises are provided, arranged carefully for self-instruction, together with detailed answers.

-I worked particularly hard while preparing some of those exercises, attempting to improve on expositions that I found in the literature; and in several noteworthy cases, nobody has yet pointed out any errors.
+I worked particularly hard while preparing many of the new exercises, attempting to improve on expositions that I found in the literature; and in several noteworthy cases, nobody has yet pointed out any errors.
 It would be nice to believe that I actually got the details right in my first attempt.
 But that seems unlikely, because I had hundreds of chances to make mistakes.
 So I fear that the most probable hypothesis is that nobody has been sufficiently motivated to check these things out carefully as yet.

-Please don't be alarmed by the highly technical nature of these examples; more than 100 of the other exercises are completely non-scary, indeed quite elementary.
+Please don't be alarmed by the highly technical nature of these examples; more than 250 of the other exercises are completely non-scary, indeed quite elementary.
 But of course I do want to go into high-level details also, for the benefit of advanced readers; and those darker corners of my books are naturally the most difficult to get right.
 Hence this plea for help.

 Although I must stay home most of the time and work on yet more books that I've promised to complete, I do occasionally get into speaking mode.
-Here is a current schedule of events that have been planned for this year so far: